Royal Engineer Regiment (Malaysia)

 Royal Engineer Regiment (Rejimen Askar Jurutera DiRaja) is a group providing combat engineering support to the Malaysian Army.

 History

 Rejimen Askar Jurutera DiRaja was founded on 22 April 1953 at Balaclava Lines Kluang Garrison Johor, after the first recruitment of 37 people was made at the Recruitment Training Center in Port Dickson.
 On 1 January 1954, 76th Federal Field Squadron was formed at Balaclava Lines Kluang Garrison.
-This is the first unit for federation engineers.
+This was the first unit for federation engineers.
 In March 1954, major I. G. Wellsted RE began the formation of the federal field squadron.
-The branch is now known the Engineer Directorate at the Malaysian Army HQ and 10 Engineer Training Detachment was formed at Kluang Garrison Johor.
-The unit is now known the Army Institute of Field Engineering.
+The branch is now known as the Engineer Directorate at the Malaysian Army HQ and 10 Engineer Training Detachment was formed at Kluang Garrison Johor.
+The unit is now known as the Army Institute of Field Engineering.